danielbarter/personal_website_code_old/posts/2016-01-31-whatisamanifold.md

 #What is a manifold?

 *A Manifold is a space on which one can do calculus.* This is what I usually say when asked about manifolds.
-In this post, I want to explain what this phrase means.
+In this post, I want to start explaining what this phrase means.

 ###What is a space?